 Cryptic Rock – Most certainly not.
 It goes along with your career, which has been unpredictable in a way.
 The format that you are going for here is very unique.
 It could not get boring; because there is no redundancy here.

 Cryptic Rock – Wonderful.
-You mentioned your book briefly and some new music which you wrote particularly for these shows.
+You mentioned your book briefly and some new music that you wrote particularly for these shows.
 Looking at the music for a moment, will it be recorded and released?

 Uli Roth – I have already recorded a lot in the last two years.
 Some of these pieces have been fully recorded now, but not yet mixed.
 I was hoping to have some of it ready for the tour, but I suck when it comes to these things.
 I’m always late when it comes to releasing recordings.
 It’s been the story of my life.
 (Laughs) Eventually, I will come up with the goods.